The #EpilepsyPledge is our collective step forward

 - I pledge to learn seizure first-aid so that I can respond more safely if someone has a seizure.

-- I pledge to challenge one myth about epilepsy in conversation so that the people around me have a more accurate and supportive understanding of epilepsy.
+- I pledge to challenge one myth about epilepsy so people with epilepsy can be understood, not stereotyped.